Article - State Finance and Procurement

 (iii) determined to be necessary to avoid recoupment by the federal government of money paid to the Fund.

-(2) Disbursements from the Fund to programs funded by the State or with federal funds administered by the State shall be used solely to supplement, and not to supplant, funds otherwise available for the programs under federal or State law as provided in this section.
+(2) Except as otherwise provided under subsection (h) of this section, disbursements from the Fund to programs funded by the State or with federal funds administered by the State shall be used solely to supplement, and not to supplant, funds otherwise available for the programs under federal or State law as provided in this section.

 (f) (1) The Cigarette Restitution Fund shall be used to fund: